waterponey/clusterboot/README.md

 # ClusterBoot

 This is an Ansible playbook designed to start a cluster on our own infrastructure.
+It needs the version 2.1 of Ansible (which is not the official version provided by the centos package but is the version available on python-pip).

 Working only with an installed cluster based on Centos7